Hierarchical Attention-based Age Estimation and Bias Estimation: Hierarchical attention-based age estimation

 \section{Hierarchical attention-based age estimation}

-In this work we propose a deep-learning-based scheme to estimate a subject's age $\widehat{a}$ given the face image $\mathbf{x}$.
+In this work, we propose a deep learning-based scheme to estimate a subject's age $\widehat{\emph{a}}$ given the face image $\emph{x}$.
 An overview of the proposed scheme is shown in Fig. \ref{fig:teaser}.
-It consists of two main building blocks: the first is a novel image embedding architecture based on a self-attention Transformer Encoder.
-The second is a hierarchical regression framework.
-In the image embedding phase, detailed in Section \ref {subsec:self-atten}, given an input image $\mathbf{x}$, we create $K$ corresponding augmentations $\{\mathbf{x}\boldsymbol{_{i}}\}_{1}^{K}$, and compute their corresponding embeddings $\{\boldsymbol{\hat{\mathbf{x}}} _{i}\}_{1}^{K}$ using a backbone CNN.
-The embeddings $\{\boldsymbol{\hat{ \mathbf{x}}}_{i}\}_{1}^{K}$ are aggregated by a self-attention Transformer Encoder yielding a fused embedding vector $\boldsymbol{\hat{\mathbf{x}}}$. \ The fused embedding is processed by a hierarchical regression that jointly utilizes a probabilistic age classifier, and a corresponding ensemble of age regressors, such that the regressors' output is adaptively weighted by the classification probabilities, as detailed in Section \ref{subsec:regression}.
+It consists of a novel self-attention embedding (SAE) architecture based on a Transformer-Encoder, and a hierarchical regression framework.
+In the image embedding phase, detailed in Section \ref{subsec:self-atten}, given an input image $\emph{x}$, we create $K$ corresponding augmentations $\{\emph{x}_{i}\}_{1}^{K}$, and compute their embeddings $\mathbf{\{\hat{x}_{i}\}}_{1}^{K}$ using a backbone CNN.
+The embeddings $\mathbf{\{\hat{x}_{i}\}}_{1}^{K}$ are aggregated by a Transformer-Encoder, resulting in a fused embedding vector $\mathbf{\hat{x}}$.
+The fused embedding is processed by a hierarchical regression that estimates age probabilities, and a corresponding ensemble of age regressors, such that the regressors' output is adaptively weighted by the classification probabilities, as detailed in Section \ref{subsec:regression}.